 - Research and collaborate to discover high-volume, industry-relevant keywords and phrases customers would type into search engines to find your products and services

-- Map out each page of the website and decide what primary and secondary keywords each page should target
+- Map out each page of the website and decide what primary and secondary keywords each page should target - sometimes we will also make navigation improvement recommendations to create more landscape for keywords in your site's overall architecture.

-- Creating an SEO Plan that outlines search-friendly meta data for each page of the website
+- Creating an SEO Plan that outlines search-friendly metadata for each page of the website

 - Make sure each page has a unique, designated meta title, meta description and page title utilizing content-relevant keywords